khaloodi/khaloodi.github.io/aboutme.md

 subtitle: Chicago, IL
 ---

 My name is Khaled.
-Here is my toolkit:
+This is my toolkit:

 - Hypothesis testing and principle component analysis in Python (Matplotlib, Pandas, NumPy, SciPy)
 - TensorFlow and Java tools (Weka) for machine learning, deep learning and neural network modeling